spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `MASTER`: The name of the master to operate on.
+ * `--add-read-permission`: Add this permission to the list of read permissions.
+ * `--add-write-permission`: Add this permission to the list of write permissions.
  * `--address`: The address your jenkins master is reachable at.
  * `--csrf`: Whether or not to negotiate CSRF tokens when calling Jenkins.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--password`: (*Sensitive data* - user will be prompted on standard input) The password of the jenkins user to authenticate as.
+ * `--read-permissions`: A user must have at least one of these roles in order to view this build master or use it as a trigger source.
+ * `--remove-read-permission`: Remove this permission from the list of read permissions.
+ * `--remove-write-permission`: Remove this permission from the list of write permissions.
  * `--username`: The username of the jenkins user to authenticate as.
+ * `--write-permissions`: A user must have at least one of these roles in order to be able to run jobs on this build master.

 ---